Harry and Meghan: Don't send gifts, buy sanitary pads for Indian women

 The charity aims to improve access to sanitary protection for women living in Mumbai's slums, providing them with pads that are both affordable and hygienic.

-"[Menstruation] is a very natural body process, but still remains a big taboo in India," said Sumati Joshi, the founder of the charity.
+"[Menstruation] is a very natural body process, but still remains a big taboo in India," said Sumati Joshi, a worker at the charity.
 Grocery stores are often staffed by men, meaning women are ashamed to buy sanitary products.

 That's where Myna steps in.
 The charity employs 15 local women to make the pads, providing them with stable and safe work, while busting myths and taboos.
 Another 50 women distribute the pads in the slums.

-Note: Correction: An earlier version of this story misidentified Sumati Joshi as Myna's founder.